-The notes will mature on , .
-Each note will bear interest at the rate of % per annum, payable semiannually on and of each year, commencing , 2002.
-Interest will be paid to the person in whose name the note is registered, subject to certain exceptions as provided in the indenture, at the close of business on or , as the case may be, immediately preceding the interest payment dates.
+The notes will mature on July 15, 2007.
+Each note will bear interest at the rate of 8.25% per annum, payable semiannually on January 15 and July 15 of each year, commencing January 15, 2003.
+Interest will be paid to the person in whose name the note is registered, subject to certain exceptions as provided in the indenture, at the close of business on January 1 or July 1, as the case may be, immediately preceding the interest payment dates.
 Interest on the notes will be computed on the basis of a 360-day year comprised of twelve 30-day months.
-Principal and interest will be payable, and the notes will be transferable or exchangeable, at the office or offices or agency maintained by us for this purposes.
+Principal and interest will be payable, and the notes will be transferable or exchangeable, at the office or offices or agency maintained by us for these purposes.
 Payment of interest on the notes may be made at our option by check mailed to the registered holders.

 The notes will be unsecured obligations of our company and will rank equally with all our other unsecured, senior indebtedness, including \$200 million of our 8.45% Senior Notes due 2009.
 The notes will be effectively subordinated to all liabilities of our subsidiaries, including trade payables.
 Since we conduct many of our operations through our subsidiaries, our right to participate in any distribution of the assets of a subsidiary when it winds up its business is subject to the prior claims of the creditors of the subsidiary.
 This means that your right as a holder of our notes will also be subject to the prior claims of these creditors if a subsidiary liquidates or reorganizes or otherwise winds up its business.
 Unless we are considered a creditor of the subsidiary, your claims will not be recognized ahead of these creditors.
-At March 31, 2002, we had approximately \$721 million of indebtedness outstanding on a consolidated basis, of which \$234 million of foreign affiliate indebtedness would be structurally senior to the notes.
+At March 31, 2002, we had approximately \$721 million of indebtedness outstanding on a consolidated basis, of which \$234 million of foreign subsidiary indebtedness would be structurally senior to the notes.

-The notes are originally being issued in the aggregate principal amount of \$\\$ .
+The notes are originally being issued in the aggregate principal amount of \$200,000,000.
 The indenture does not limit the amount of notes, debentures or other evidences of indebtedness that we may issue under the indenture and provides that notes, debentures or other evidences of indebtedness may be issued from time to time in one or more series.
-We may from time to time, without giving notice to or seeking the consent of the holders of the notes, issue notes having the same ranking and the same interest rate, maturity and other terms as the notes of either series issued in this offering.
+We may from time to time, without giving notice to or seeking the consent of the holders of the notes, issue notes having the same ranking and the same interest rate, maturity and other terms as the notes issued in this offering.
 Any additional securities having such similar terms, together with the applicable notes, will constitute a single series of securities under the indenture.